catapult-project/catapult/README.md

 In any browser, navigate to
   http://localhost:8003/

 Make sure tests pass before sending us a PR.
-For more details, check out the [trace viewer wiki](https://github.com/google/trace-viewer/wiki).
+For more details, [read our contributing guide](https://github.com/google/trace-viewer/wiki/Contributing) or check out the [trace viewer wiki](https://github.com/google/trace-viewer/wiki).